AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 reasons given above, and is common among vendors.
 Not all vendors do, though.

-Note that `Address` is the type of the result of the query attribute `Address`.
+Note that :ada:`Address` is the type of the result of the query attribute :ada:`Address`.

 We mentioned potentially needing to swap bytes in networking communications software, due to the differences in the "endianness" of